CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-sample-application.md

     ![template deployment](https://github.com/Divyasri199/AIW-Azure-Network-Solutions/blob/prod/media/customdep.png?raw=true)

-3. Now copy and paste the code mentioned below into the editor.
+3. Copy the json script below and paste it into the editor to replace the existing script.

     ```json
     {